 Supply Chains and Operations

 We live in a competitive world, even with respect to attracting qualified student interns.
-CBIP encourages employers to offer pay to student interns.
-Rates for undergraduate students range from $10 to $12 per hour, and for graduate students, $15 to $25 per hour.
+Paid interns feel valued by their employers, are naturally more competitive, and result in greater retention in full-time positions.
+Rates for undergraduate students range from $10 to $15 per hour, and for graduate students, $15 to $25 per hour.